hibernating-rhinos/rhino-mocks/readme.md

 _Version: 3.6.2.0 (vNext - unreleased)_

 * Better encapsulation of the ordered AAA API.
-* Fixed corner case bug when working with nested recorders ([reported by honggoff](https://groups.google.com/d/topic/rhinomocks/tMAbfs2qBec/discussion))
+* Fixed corner case bug when working with nested recorders ([reported by honggoff](https://groups.google.com/d/topic/rhinomocks/tMAbfs2qBec/discussion)).
 * Avoid unnecessary first chance NotImplementedExcption if abstract method is called in the constructor of a mocked object.
+* Fixed bug introduced with during Castle.Core update (affects v3.6.1).

 _Version: 3.6.1.0_